-What is the difference between risk and volatility?
+What is the difference between risk and volatility in investing?

 A mistake a lot of investors make when they first start out is thinking risk and volatility are the same thing.
 Although the two concepts are interconnected, there is a difference between them and understanding what they are and how they could affect your investments is vital.